Ryan Miller (musician)

 Ryan Matthew Miller (born November 21, 1972) is an American musician.
-He is the lead singer for the alternative rock band Guster playing guitar, piano and bass.
+He is the co-lead singer for the alternative rock band Guster playing guitar, piano and bass.

 Life and career

 Ryan was born on November 21, 1972, in Lubbock, Texas, to Ross and Cookie Miller.
 He grew up as an only child and was raised in Dallas, Texas, graduating from Berkner High School in 1991, where he had his own band, the Silents.

 He majored in religious studies at Tufts University and graduated with a bachelor of arts in 1995.
 He has since pursued a full-time career in music and art.
 Guster was formed when Miller met bandmates Adam Gardner and Brian Rosenworcel while the three were freshmen at Tufts University in August 1991, a few years later, they met bandmate Joe Pisapia.

+Theater composer

+Approached by Broadway alum Nick Blaemire, Miller began working on a musical adaptation of Safety Not Guaranteed in the fall of 2023 alongside a book written by Blaemire.
+Brooklyn Academy of Music announced they will premiere the musical, featuring all new music and lyrics by Miller, for a 5-week run at the historic 849-seat Harvey Theater beginning on September 17, 2024.
+Directed by Lee Sunday Evans, Nkeki Obi-Melekwe (Tina: The Tina Turner Musical) and Taylor Trensch (Dear Evan Hansen) star as Darius and Kenneth, respectively.
+Ashley Pérez Flanagan, Pomme Koch, Rohan Kymal and John-Michael Lyles round out the cast.

-Film Composer
+Film composer

-Miller composed the scores for films Safety Not Guaranteed (2012), The Kings of Summer (2013), In a World...
-(2013), Tig (2015),The Fundamentals of Caring (2016), Mr. Roosevelt (2017) and The Last Summer (2019) and How It Ends (2021), the television show Playing House (2017).
+Miller has composed the scores for over 15 feature films including: Safety Not Guaranteed (2012), The Kings of Summer (2013), In a World...
+(2013), Tig (2015),The Fundamentals of Caring (2016), Mr. Roosevelt (2017), The Last Summer (2019), How It Ends (2021), Babes (2024) and the television show Playing House (2017).